Homemade Crescent Rolls are light and fluffy and so flaky! This recipe makes a large batch, perfect for a crowd or for freezing some for later.

 Instructions

-- In large bowl, dissolve yeast in warm water.
-Add the butter, dry milk powder, sugar, potato flakes, eggs, salt, and some flour.
-Beat until smooth.
-Stir in enough remaining flour to form a firm dough.
+- In large bowl, dissolve yeast in warm water and let it sit for 5 minutes.
+Add the softened butter, dry milk powder, sugar, potato flakes, eggs, salt, and 2 cups of flour.
+Beat until smooth with whisk or paddle on your mixer.

 This recipe is awesome!
 One batch makes far more than 24 rolls, however.
 I made 32 rolls and they were still as big as your head.
 Very impressive!
 I got lots of compliments.
 I made them for Thanksgiving Dinner and I’m making them again for Christmas Dinner.
 After baking they freeze beautifully.
 Thanks for a real keeper.